 Firefighter Educational Scholarships

-There will be a minimum of one scholarship awarded per year of at least $5,000 (USD).
+There will be a minimum of one (each) scholarship awarded per year of at least $5,000 (USD).
 Monies will be awarded to one or more undergraduate or graduate students enrolled in a fire service or public administration program in either the United States or Canada.
 The application, nominations, applicant's letters, and transcripts must be submitted no later than April 1st each year.

+IAFCF Scholarship Announcement.
 The IAFC Foundation recognizes the increasingly complex world first responders operate in.
 Science, technology, communications and policy are constantly and rapidly changing and evolving.
 It's critical that our nation's first responders master the challenges of today and tomorrow.
 The IAFC Foundation helps ensure that our men and women are fully prepared to meet these challenges by providing increased opportunities to support their educational needs.
 Awards are up to $4,000.
 Scholarship application will be available January 1st.

 Scholarships are available to college students taking course work related to fire and arson investigation.
 Courses of study include fire science, law enforcement, forensics, law, fire engineering and other related fields.
 Applications are due February 15 each year

 The National Fallen Firefighters Foundation offers financial assistance for post-secondary education and training to training to spouses, life partners, children and stepchildren of firefighters honored at the National Fallen Firefighters Memorial.
 Children and stepchildren must be under age 30 and have been under age 22 at the time of the firefighter's death.
 Applications must be received and postmarked by April 1.